JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 }
 ```

-If run `npm run example8` you will see that like before we get a single style.css file output, but you may notice that the h2 rule is duplicated.
+If run `npm run example8` you will see that like before we get a single style.css file output, but you may notice that the h2 style rule is duplicated.

 ```css
 h2 {